In this section

-Our overall financial position for 2014–15 is healthy and reflects the board and management’s commitment to sound financial management principles, and ensuring the long term sustainability of core services.
-The operating surplus for 2014–15 of $0.444 million compared with a balanced budget reflects the organisation’s commitment to managing its financial resources to deliver on core services as well as living within our means.
-The organisation has performed well financially, with most revenue and expenditure categories in line with or under budget.
-The financial result for 2014–15 is consistent with our strategic plan value of delivering sustainable and cost effective services, and aligns with our financial strategy of delivering efficiently within our overall budget.
+Our overall financial position for 2015–16 is healthy and reflects the board and management’s commitment to sound financial management principles to ensure the long term sustainability of core services.
+The operating surplus for 2015–16 of $0.045 million (or 0.04 percent of total income) compared with a balanced budget reflects greatly on the organisation’s commitment to managing its financial resources to deliver on core services as well as living within our means.
+The financial result for 2015–16 is consistent with our strategic plan value of delivering sustainable and cost effective services, and aligns with our financial strategy of delivering services efficiently within our overall budget.
 In achieving this result we have continued our focus on financial management, maintaining the strength and stability of our balance sheet and continuing to deliver frontline services in a timely and effective way.
 Importantly, we have achieved this surplus result while also investing in our assets and operational infrastructure, which ultimately assists us in delivering services more efficiently to our clients.
 We will continue to minimise costs and risks in relation to liabilities and contingent liabilities through our ongoing focus on sound governance practices to our financial management.

-The actual operating surplus of $0.444 million for the year ended 30 June 2015 was slightly lower than the actual surplus for the year ended 30 June 2014.
-This year’s actual operating surplus follows five previous years of operating surplus results and this provides a continued foundation for strong financial management into the future.
+The actual operating surplus of $0.045 million for the year ended 30 June 2016 was slightly lower than the actual surplus for the year ended 30 June 2015.
+This year’s actual operating surplus follows six previous years of operating surplus results and this provides a continued foundation for strong financial management into the future.

-Federal and state government grants are our main income source, with relatively little income derived from service charges or clients’ contributions towards their legal costs.
-We also receive a significant amount of funding from the Legal Practitioner Interest on Trust Accounts Fund (see Figure 4 for more information).
+Federal and state government grants are our main income source, with relatively little income derived from service charges or clients’ contributions towards their legal costs (see Figure 4 below for more information).

 Another part of our overall income management focuses on interest income earned on cash investments.
-This portion of income is moderate in nature but important as it helps the delivery of core services and providing operational support functions.
+This portion of income is moderate in nature but important as it helps deliver core services and provide operational support functions.

 Figure 3.
 Income and expenditure

-Our continued focus on expenditure management has contributed significantly to the organisational delivery and moderate actual surplus achieved for year ended 30 June 2015.
+Our continued focus on expenditure management has contributed significantly to the organisational delivery and small actual surplus achieved for the year ended 30 June 2016.

 Our largest liability is money we have to put aside to pay private lawyers for work assigned to them but not yet completed.
 Sometimes these cases can take several years to complete so money needs to be kept aside from the outset of the matter.
 In addition to this, our other main liabilities include known future payments to suppliers and providing payments associated with annual leave entitlements for our staff.

-Equity is made up of two components—first the accumulated surplus (also known as retained earnings), which essentially is money in the bank and available to use for business needs, and secondly the land revaluation reserve.
-The accumulated surplus balance as at 30 June 2015 was $24.3 million, which represents about 59 percent of our total equity.
-The second component of our equity is the land revaluation reserve and this represents the increase over time in the value of the land we own in Brisbane where our head office is located.
-Following the valuation of our Herschel Street property in 2014–15, the land revaluation reserve has increased to $16.9 million.
+Equity is made up of two components—first the accumulated surplus (also known as retained earnings), which essentially is money in the bank and available to use for business needs, and secondly the land asset revaluation reserve.
+The accumulated< surplus balance as at 30 June 2016 was $24.4 million, which represents about 54 percent of our total equity.
+The second component of our equity is the land revaluation reserve and this represents the increase, over time, in the value of the land we own in Brisbane where our head office is located.
+Following the independent valuation of our Herschel Street property in 2015–16, the land asset revaluation reserve has increased to $20.6 million.